-Americans who are accustomed to receiving an income tax refund tend to file their taxes early — often in late January or early February when all the paperwork becomes available — but this year many early filers are finding to their surprise that they actually owe money to the IRS.
+This year many Americans who are accustomed to receiving an income tax refund have found to their surprise that they actually owe money to the IRS.

-A tweet rounding up other tweets from displeased early filers went viral because the user, @smarxist, deliberately singled out people who are mad at President Donald Trump for raising their taxes.
+Many of these tax payers filed early, when the paperwork becomes available.
+A tweet rounding up other tweets from January of displeased early filers went viral because the user, @smarxist, deliberately singled out people who are mad at President Donald Trump for raising their taxes.

 inject this shit directly into my fucking veins pic.twitter.com/XIH43gzZHq— Direct Action Bronson (@smarxist_) February 4, 2019